Indian cricket team in Australia in 2011–12: Background

 By mid-2011, the Indian cricket team was enjoying unprecedented success, winning the 2011 Cricket World Cup held at home, while also being the No. 1 Test team, which they had achieved in 2009.
-They proved to be undefeatable at home as always, but also enjoyed success away, especially beyond the subcontinent such as in South Africa in late 2010, where for the first time ever, the Indian cricket team did not lose a Test series there.
-The team, led by wicketkeeper-batsman Mahendra Singh Dhoni, was widely praised by media and former cricketers, and Dhoni's captaincy was also considered by some experts to be one of the reasons for India's success.
-However, this success was turned upside down in their tour to England in 2011.
-It was widely expected that India would win the Test and ODI series there, by light of their recent success.
-However, their weaknesses in their bowling and batting were completely exposed by the Englishmen and they lost all the 4 Tests, losing their No. 1 Test status to England.
-Despite the debacle in England, it was widely expected that India would retain the Border-Gavaskar Trophy after the series in Australia, as the team's previous 2 tours Down Under were ok with achieving 2 test victories and that the Australian cricket team was now quite weak.
-Also the nucleus of the Indian side selected for the tour had a number of players who had a good record in Australia.
-India had most recently won a five-match ODI home series against England 5–0 in October and a three-Test home series against the West Indies 2–0 in November, further improving expectations.
+They proved to be unbeatable in favourable home conditions, but also enjoyed unusual success away, especially beyond the subcontinent such as in South Africa in late 2010, where for the first time ever, the Indian cricket team did not lose a Test series, drawing 1-1.
+The team, led by wicketkeeper-batsman Mahendra Singh Dhoni, was widely praised by media and former cricketers, and Dhoni's captaincy was also considered by some experts to be one of the reasons for India's success alongside their record breaking ageing batsmen.
+However, this success was reversed in their tour to England in 2011.
+It was widely expected by Indians that India would win the Test and ODI series there.
+However, their weaknesses in their ageing bowling and batting were completely exposed by the Englishmen and they lost all the 4 Tests, losing their No. 1 Test status to England.
+Despite the debacle in England, it was widely expected by Indians that India would retain the Border–Gavaskar Trophy after the series in Australia.
+Though the team's previous two tours Down Under were middling, achieving only one Test victory in each, the Australian cricket team was notably weaker than in the 2000s.
+The nucleus of the Indian side selected for the tour had a number of experienced players who had a good record in Australia.
+India had most recently won a five-match ODI home series against England 5–0 in October and a three-Test home series against the very weak West Indies 2–0 in November, improving expectations.